Public engagement (phase 1)

 You can read a summary of what people told us in our Phase 1 Engagement Report.

 In February 2018, we formed six working groups to look at everything people have told us and to start developing options for how community mental health services could be delivered in the future.
 Each workstream has membership from people across the Council, CCG, key providers, voluntary sector representatives and Community Champions (who represent the public, those who use services and carers).

 In June 2018, we organised a series of workshops and drop-in event, inviting people who use services, those who care for them, those who deliver services, and the wider public, to come together to do some further planning on how we can improve how community mental health services are delivered.

 Find out what we discussed and what people told us in the workshop summaries below:

 From September to November 2018, we delivered further targeted face-to-face engagement with specific groups and communities, to ensure that a diverse range of views inform the changes we are planning to make to services.

-A summary of what people told us and what we are doing about it is available here.
+A summary of what people have told us (so far) and what we are doing about it is available here.

 We will share the results of the consultation and next steps, shortly.